The characters of the animated series. Entries after the Teen Titans themselves are ordered alphabetically.

 Tiny-Headed Behemoth/Top-Heavy Guy: Trigon grants him a huge muscular body in "Dog Hand".
 While his upper body became huge, his head stays the same and his legs became shorter.

 Took a Level in Dumbass: This Robin is not the steadfast and strategic leader the Robin in the original series was.
 For example:

 For example, his solution to get rid of a few freeloaders at the very end of "In-And-Out"?
 Blow up his own base.
 Compounding the idiocy, he accidentally sets the timer to blow in 3 seconds when he pulls the explosive out.

-Genius Ditz: During her whole "Starfire the Terrible" stunt, she somehow manages to turn a toaster in to a bomb and uses it to blow up the moon, creates a fully functional fortress of evil out of nothing out of junk, and manages to find time to build an army of robot minions.
+Genius Ditz: During her whole "Starfire the Terrible" stunt, she somehow manages to turn a toaster into a bomb and uses it to blow up the moon, creates a fully functional fortress of evil out of junk, and manages to find time to build an army of robot minions.
 All of this from the girl who thinks that a sandwich would look good in her hair.

 Nice Girl: She happens to be the nicest out of the Titans, to the point when Starfire wanted to be Robin's arch-nemesis but Cyborg, Raven, and Beast Boy only mocked her until they saw how much of a villain she's become at the end.

 Rapunzel Hair: Moreso than in the original show; it comes down to her ankles.

 Roaring Rampage of Revenge: An insanely destructive and furious one is initiated by her during the climax of "Mr. Butt".
 Blackfire was the target after Starfire finally snapped following a lifetime of abuse.
 Being framed by Blackfire for her crimes and getting sent to space jail was the final straw for Starfire.

 Shaking the Rump: In the beginning of "Legs", she does this in front of Raven when the Titans are dancing.